villekf/OMEGA/README.md

 ### Apple / Metal / MacOS

-- Currently supports only custom projection operations (`A * x`, `A^T * y`) due to no native ArrayFire binaries for Apple silicon
+- Currently supports only custom projection operations (`A * x`, `A^T * y`) due to no native ArrayFire binaries with Metal backend
 - No PET support
 - No CT support
+- Only SPECT support
-- No sensitivity image computation
+- No automatic sensitivity image computation
 - No support for projector types 4 and 5
 - No Python support
+- Normalization correction not tested
-- No normalization correction
+- Scatter correction not tested
+- Incomplete half-precision (FP16) support

 ## Reporting Bugs and Feature Requests